The Life of the True Church

 The Life of the True Church: sacramental and supernatural life in full Catholic order.

-Although Sacred Scripture speaks with severity about the hardening of hearts after grace is refused, it does not teach despair.
+Scripture speaks severely about hardening, but it does not preach despair.
 Divine justice never abolishes divine mercy.
-Even after light has been withdrawn and the will dulled through repeated refusal, God continues to offer repentance-though through a narrower and more painful path.
+Even after light has been withdrawn and the will dulled through repeated refusal, God may still restore the penitent.
+But the path is usually narrower, sharper, and more painful than it was at the beginning.

 Footnotes